 - Main Line Gun Violence Awareness Day: Bryn Mawr led an interfaith group of 19 congregations in education, prayer and advocacy around the effects of gun violence on our community.
 Over 150 people came to worship, walk and witness.

-- Souls Shot: Portraits of Victims of Gun Violence is displayed in the Ministries Center through the end of May.
+- Souls Shot: Portraits of Victims of Gun Violence was displayed in the Ministries Center through the end of May.
 Click here to see a brief video about this moving project.

 - Community Connection Hub at the Kensington Beacon Project